CactusGalaxy/FilamentAstrotomic/README.md

     {
         return [
             'index' => Pages\ListProducts::route('/'),
-            // edit route are missing
+            // edit route is missing
         ];
     }
 ```

 ### Select with modal options

-There is more complex example with `Select` component.
+There is a more complex example with `Select` component.
-For example, we need to manage (create or edit) category for the product.
+For example, we need to manage (create or edit) a category for the product.

 In the `CategoryResource` defined form with translatable fields.